xyzshantaram/leo/README.md

 7) View a short listing of these commands anytime by typing `help`.

 8) Type ```exit``` or ```quit``` to exit leo.

+#### Features:
+* Fully implements Gemini spec
+* Passes torture tests at gemini://gemini.conman.org/test/torture/ (Save for the final few Unicode ones, but I cba to read a spec)
+* formatted text output with arbitrary wrapping support
+* The lack of tabbed browsing is a feature
+* Comes with a built-in pager!